 \subsection{Birkhoff's Theorem and rotations}

-It is easy to see that the family of closed sets of a partial order, say $\Pi$, is closed under union and intersection and forms a distributive lattice, with join and meet being these two operations, respectively; let us denote it by $L(\Pi)$.
+It is easy to see that the family of closed sets (also called lower sets, Definition~\ref{closedset}) of a partial order, say $\Pi$, is closed under union and intersection and forms a distributive lattice, with join and meet being these two operations, respectively; let us denote it by $L(\Pi)$.
 Birkhoff's theorem \cite{Birkhoff}, which has also been called {\em the fundamental theorem for finite distributive lattices}, e.g., see \cite{Stanley}, states that corresponding to any finite distributed lattice, $\Lc$, there is a partial order, say $\Pi$, whose lattice of closed sets $L(\Pi)$ is isomorphic to $\Lc$, i.e., $\Lc \cong L(\Pi)$.
 We will say that $\Pi$ {\em generates} $\Lc$.

 For the lattice of stable matchings, the partial order $\Pi$ defined in Birkhoff's Theorem, has additional useful structural properties.
 First, its elements are rotations.
-A {\em rotation} takes $r$ matched boy-girl pairs in a fixed order, say $\{b_0g_0, b_1g_1,\ldots, b_{r-1}g_{r-1}\}$, and ``cyclically'' changes the mates of these $2r$ agents.
+A {\em rotation} takes $r$ matched worker-firm pairs in a fixed order, say $\{w_0f_0, w_1f_1,\ldots, w_{r-1}f_{r-1}\}$, and ``cyclically'' changes the matches of these $2r$ agents.
 The number $r$, the $r$ pairs, and the order among the pairs are so chosen that when a rotation is applied to a stable matching containing all $r$ pairs, the resulting matching is also stable; moreover, there is no valid rotation on any subset of these $r$ pairs, under any ordering.
 Hence, a rotation can be viewed as a minimal change to the current matching that results in a stable matching.

-Any boy--girl pair, $(b, g)$, belongs to at most one rotation.
+Any worker--firm pair, $(w, f)$, belongs to at most one rotation.
 Consequently, the set $R$ of rotations underlying $\Pi$ satisfies $|R|$ is $O(n^2)$, and hence, $\Pi$ is a succinct representation of $\Lc$; the latter can be exponentially large. $\Pi$ will be called the {\em rotation poset} for $\Lc$.

 Second, the rotation poset helps traverse the lattice as follows.
-For any closed set $S$ of $\Pi$, the corresponding stable matching $M(S)$ can be obtained as follows: start from the boy-optimal matching in the lattice and apply the rotations in set $S$, in any topological order consistent with $\Pi$.
+For any closed set $S$ of $\Pi$, the corresponding stable matching $M(S)$ can be obtained as follows: start from the worker-optimal matching in the lattice and apply the rotations in set $S$, in any topological order consistent with $\Pi$.
 The resulting matching will be $M(S)$.
-In particular, applying all rotations in $R$, starting from the boy-optimal matching, leads to the girl-optimal matching.
+In particular, applying all rotations in $R$, starting from the worker-optimal matching, leads to the firm-optimal matching.